mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 `docker pull sstone1/microfab:latest`

-2. Open a terminal window and paste in the following linux command to set this environment variable `MICROFAB_CONFIG` :
+2. Open a terminal window and copy/paste in the following linux command to set this environment variable `MICROFAB_CONFIG`  - don't forget to include the closing 'single-quote' at the end in your 'copy'!:

 ```
 export MICROFAB_CONFIG='{